Micro-pulse TIG welding

 in orthodontics and dental technology

 If the gap dimensions of the components to be welded are too large, welding will quickly become difficult.
-It can therefore be helpful to build up components such as the separating gap of a separate bridge with welding wire until at least one contact point is available again.
+It can therefore be helpful to build up components such as the separating gap of a cut bridge with welding wire until at least one contact point is available again.
 The same applies to the construction of combined implant bars or individual (implant) crowns to be splinted.

 To eliminate gaps due to poor fit, orthodontic components such as the base of a Herbst hinge or brackets can be ground to match the shape of the respective substructure or round wires can be ground flat in advance for welding.